cubeca/cube/README.md

 ### 1. Create Database Tables

 - Install/setup an account with a PostgreSQL database solution.
+CubeCommons utilizes Cockroach Lab's CockroachDB to host a cloud based scalable  database
 - Create a database called `cube` with tables: `content`, `files`, `playlists`, `profiles`, `users`, and `vtt`.
 - Deploy the schemas located in `/sql/cockroach_init.sql`.

 ### 2. Email Provider

 Email notifications sent to users for activities like account creation or password management are coordinated with Brevo.
 Brevo assists with template management, newsletter campaigns, and is the mail server.
+CubeCommons uses Brevo's APIs to implement this functionality so a Brevo account is a requirement to proceed.

 ### 3. Configure Environment Variables